 Parietal Lobe Injuries

-Parietal lobe damage can greatly limit your ability to process your senses.
+Parietal lobe damage may limit your ability to process your senses.

-However, because they don’t usually involve any physical weakness or cognitive issues, parietal lobe injuries have a much higher potential for a good recovery than other types of brain injuries.
+However, because it generally doesn’t involve any physical weakness or cognitive issues, parietal lobe injuries have a much higher potential for recovery than other types of brain injuries.

-For example, your injury may cause you trouble with sensing your arm.
-But since you can still move it, you can participate in the right therapies that can help you regain sensation.
+For example, your injury may include decreased sensation in your arm.
+But since you can still move it, you can participate in beneficial therapies that can help you regain sensation.

-Even if your injury is severe though, because of your brain’s natural ability to adapt and heal, you always have hope of recovering what you lost, as long as you continue with therapy.
+Even if your injury is severe, because of your brain’s natural ability to adapt and heal, there is potential for recovery, as long as you continue with therapy.

 We hope this guide to parietal lobe damage helps you find the right treatment you need to make a full recovery.